merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## The system python

-Better to have `python3` and `python` symlinked to `/usr/pkg/bin/python3.12`.
+I think it's a good way to have `python3` and `python` symlinked to `/usr/pkg/bin/python3.12`.
 There's `/usr/sfw/bin/python` coming with Solaris, its version is 2.3.3.
 Quite old, eh?

 ## GCC 9